 This can seem overwhelming at first, I know.
 Most people get stuck in *all* the things, instead of just focusing on the one step they need to take now.

-This can keep them from moving forward, so they never make any progress toward fulfilling their life dreams.
+This can keep them from moving forward, so they never make any progress toward fulfilling their dream life.

-However, if you break down your big dream into small, attainable steps, then you have an action plan to achieve your goals.
+However, if you break down your big goals into small, attainable steps, then you have a concrete plan to achieve your goals.